Skip to main content

 How is the MS hug treated?

 Alternatively, loose clothing can help others deal with the MS hug.
-They may feel more relaxed and able to breathe with clothing in a larger size than they would normally wear.
+You may feel more relaxed and able to breathe with clothing in a larger size than you would normally wear.